 Matthew Kilburn is an independent writer and editor based in Oxfordshire, London and Northumberland.
-Originally from Newcastle upon Tyne, his current projects include sections on the parliamentary history and borough governance of Chippenham for the Victoria County History of Wiltshire, and ongoing research for the Oxford English Dictionary.
+Originally from Newcastle upon Tyne, his recent projects include article revisions for the Oxford Dictionary of National Biography, sections on the parliamentary history and borough governance of Chippenham for the Victoria County History of Wiltshire, and research for the Oxford English Dictionary.
 From January 2014 to November 2015 he worked for the History of Parliament: The House of Lords 1660-1832 on its first set of volumes The Lords 1660-1715 (Cambridge University Press, 2016).
 He has a doctorate in eighteenth-century British royal history from the University of Oxford (thesis online at Oxford ORA).
 He was for several years a research editor on the Oxford Dictionary of National Biography where as well as commissioning and editing hundreds of biographical entries he contributed articles on several subjects himself, from Frederick Lewis, prince of Wales to Terry Nation, creator of the Daleks.